comegrant/dbt_docs_test/README.md

 **Module** name is the python package name which needs underscores. *E.g: analytics_api*

 ## Use Cases 💡
-In this secion will you find a few use-cases to describe how to develop different projects.
+In this section, you will find a few use cases to describe how to develop different projects.

 ### Python Project
 In this section will we showcase how to setup a simple ML application that.